Jolovan Wham

 Jolovan Wham Kwok Han (範國瀚 (范国瀚, Fàn Guóhàn); born 16 December 1979) is a Singaporean activist.
-He is the previous executive director of the Humanitarian Organisation for Migration Economics (HOME), before stepping down to serve in his current role as the organisation's social worker, where he is involved in supporting and organising the migrant worker community.
+He is a founding member and the previous executive director of the Humanitarian Organisation for Migration Economics (HOME), before stepping down to serve in his current role as the organisation's social worker, where he is involved in supporting and organising the migrant worker community.
 The International Federation for Human Rights has stated that he has been the target of judicial harassment, while Amnesty International have stated that "Singapore authorities have repeatedly sought to make an example of his activism to deter Singaporeans who might dare criticize the government."